 It is the heart of Havana.

 You can easily spend hours aimlessly strolling through the narrow streets taking in the colors and history attached to them.
-There are countless historic colonial buildings, cutting-edge galleries, restaurants, shops and lovely plazas to explore.
+There are countless historic colonial buildings, monuments, cutting-edge galleries, restaurants, shops and lovely plazas to explore.
 This is also where you will find many of Hemingway’s famous stops.

 Read More > An American Traveling to Havana: What You Need to Know